marleo/AppDev_FoodFindAR/README.md

 ## Groupmembers

-Mira Kofler
+Mira Kofler (AR Camera & Location Markers in AR)

-Christian Raunjak
+Christian Raunjak (Design & Activitydata)

-Mario Leopold
+Mario Leopold (Location hadnling, Network Request handling, Datapreparation)

+_various parts were made in group meetings.
+Commits were handled by the user that was streaming to the others.
+Therefore the insights might not reflect the real work by the participants_